The Bodyguard (1992 film): Cancelled sequel

-Following the success of the film, Costner contacted his longtime friend, Princess Diana, to star in a sequel.
-She agreed.
-The first draft arrived the day before her death.
-Following her passing, the film was scrapped.
+Following the success of the film, Costner contacted his longtime friend, Diana, Princess of Wales, to star in a sequel.
+She agreed, and the first draft of the screenplay was completed the day before she died in 1997.
+Following her death, the film was scrapped.

 Remake

-In September 2021, it was reported that Matthew Lopez will be writing the remake of the film.
+In September 2021, it was reported that Matthew Lopez will be writing a remake of the film.
+In April 2025, development started anew with Sam Wrench to direct and Jonathan Abrams to write.

 Musical adaptation

-A musical adaptation of the film opened in London's Adelphi Theatre in the West End in Fall 2012.
-David Ian, who produces the musical, received the stage rights from Kevin Costner and Lawrence Kasdan.
+A musical adaptation of the film opened in London's Adelphi Theatre in the West End in the fall of 2012.
+David Ian, who produced the musical, received the stage rights from Kevin Costner and Lawrence Kasdan.